 Lying in bed the other night waiting to drift off to sleep I was channel surfing and came across the movie, Julie and Julia and having previously seen it (and loved it) I fell asleep watching Meryl Streep’s priceless performance of Julia.
 It makes me laugh every time I watch and so I went to sleep, I’m sure, with a smile on my face – but, not before I hit the record button so I could actually watch the movie the next night as well.

 Have you seen the movie?
 I know, it’s a romantic comedy, but done right such movies can provide a couple of hours of highly entertaining film.
-And what could go wrong with a film that offers Meryl Streep, Stanley Tucci and Amy Adams; all of whom were directed by Nora Ephron who also wrote the screenplay?
-Okay, I suppose there are those who thought the movie was too saccharin sweet, Bon Appetit, but I like the movie.
+What could go wrong with a film that offers Meryl Streep, Stanley Tucci and Amy Adams.
+Nora Ephron who wrote the screenplay and directed the film.
+Okay, I suppose there are those who thought the movie was too saccharin sweet.
+But I like the movie.
 There I said it.
 I’ll say it again – I l

 ike love the movie.